hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter11.md

     1. If the search-key value does not appear in the index, the system inserts an index entry with the search-key value in the index at the appropriate position.

-    2. Otherwise the following actions are taken:
+    2. Otherwise, the following actions are taken:

        a.
 If the index entry stores pointers to all records with the same search key value, the system adds a pointer to the new record in the index entry.